GamingCentral/learn-next-js/Errors.md

 ## 3. Module not found: Can't resolve '@emotion/react' {Material UI}

 @emotion/react @emotion/styled were not installed in my machine so i used: npm install @emotion/react @emotion/styled in terminal.

+## 4. Container not occupying 100% width {Material UI}

+This error is because the maxWidth was forgotten but is mandatory prop to Component element.
+Setting it to xl had taken care of this issue.

+## 5. Appbar component overlapping main element ie children {Material UI}

+This error can be resolved by setting position to static instead of default fixed.